Difference Between Cedarwood And Sandalwood | Cedarwood Vs. Sandalwood

 Massage

-Both oils can be used in massage to promote relaxation and relieve stress.
+Both oils can be used in massage to promote relaxation.
 They can be blended with other carrier oils such as coconut oil, sweet almond oil, jojoba oil, and essential oils for a customized massage experience.

 Skin and Hair Care